 The Spanish College of Architects in each province also offers a list of independent specialist surveyors.

-Should the developer not build your property within the timeframe stated in the contract, or services and utilities are not completed and connected to standard, or the habitation certificate cannot be issued, you are legally entitled to either:
+If the developer does not build your property by the deadline in the contract, or services and utilities are not completed and connected to standard, or the habitation certificate cannot be issued, you are legally entitled to:

-- rescind the contract and have the deposits returned plus interest
+- cancel the contract and have the deposits returned plus interest

-- or extend the deadline, allowing the developer to complete the property
+- extend the deadline, allowing the developer to complete the property

 Should the bank not comply, the only remaining course of redress is to instruct a lawyer to take a civil case against the bank.

 If you believe you have been a victim of fraud and you have neither a bank guarantee nor an insurance policy from the developer, you should seek independent legal advice regarding taking criminal legal action through the courts and register a statement with the police.